jpmcgrath/edit-inline-jquery-plugin/README.md

 * *method* => the http method to use e.g. PUT, POST
 * *color* => the color of the edit link and text editing field outline
 * *fieldName* => the name of the field/parameter that the data is sent back with (takes preceedence over the name attribute of the DOM element)
+* *linkVisibility* => If undefined, the edit link will appear when the user hovers their mouse over the editable element.
+If "hide" the link will always be hidden (useful if you need to trigger showing the link yourself).
+If "show" the link will always show.

 The option can also include a number of callback functions